Guidelines for Table Reservations

 These guidelines apply to reservations to use university tables and chairs, in designated outdoor campus locations adjacent to campus walkways (“tabling”).

 They do not apply to or prohibit spontaneous expressive activities or other constitutionally protected activity that takes place in public areas of campus.
-However, individuals participating in such activities are subject to generally applicable ASU campus guidelines, including the requirement to wear face coverings at all times indoors or outside when physical distancing cannot be maintained, as well as ABOR Policy 1-124 and ASU SSM 802-01.
+However, individuals participating in such activities are subject to generally applicable ASU campus guidelines, including Community of Care guidelines as well as ABOR Policy 1-124 and ASU SSM 802-01.

 - Reservations can be made only by registered student organizations and departments.
-Non-University organizations/guests will not be allowed to table.
+Non-University organizations/guests will need to be co-sponsored by a department or registered student organization.

 - Student organizations and departments must have a reserved space or location that is appropriately sized for the group.